fjames86/fsocket/README.md

 On POSIX it simply calls poll().
 4. Iterate over each of the input POLLFD descriptors and process the pending events.

+#### 4.1.1 Side-effects of `POLL-REGISTER`
+* On Windows, `POLL-REGISTER` calls WSAEventSelect, which will convert the socket to non-blocking mode.
+* On POSIX systes `POLL-REGISTER` does nothing other than pushing the pollfd instance onto a list of pollfds stored with the poll context.
+* Therefore users should be aware that once they have registered with the poll context, the socket MAY now be in non-blocking mode.

 ## 4.2 IP multicast
 IPv4 UDP multicast is implemented and working.
 See test/test2.lisp.